Development Mode¶

 To add a workflow:

-3. Create a behavioral directions unit in the knowledge store (loaded by the slash command)
+3. Create a behavioral directions unit via docs_create (kind="directions"), loaded by the slash command.

 Slash commands¶

-.claude/commands/wb-*.md — all 34 are thin launchers that load behavioral directions from the knowledge store via agent_docs.
+.claude/commands/wb-*.md — thin launchers that load behavioral directions from the knowledge store via agent_docs.
 Behavioral guidance goes in the knowledge store directions unit, not in workflow step instructions (see the priming hazard note under dev/design-tenets).

 Sidecar services¶